taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 Teaching Assistant for **Intro to Techniques in Neuroscience**.
 Champalimaud Neuroscience Program, January 2014.

-Teacher for **Neuronautas**, a field neuroscience summer camp for Portuguese youth and one of the [Academias Gulbenkian do Conhecimento](https://gulbenkian.pt/academias/projects/fundacao-champalimaud/).
+Teacher for **Neuronautas**, a field neuroscience summer camp for Portuguese youth.
+Funded by the [Academias Gulbenkian do Conhecimento](https://gulbenkian.pt/academias/projects/fundacao-champalimaud/), 2019 - 2021.

 {% include video provider="youtube" id="FRCwWx-dlZE" %}